City-of-Helsinki/linkedevents/importers.md

   python manage.py event_import tprek --places
   ```

-Imports all addresses in *tprek* location registery into the database.
+Imports all addresses in *tprek* location registry into the database.

 ## osoite - Location registry